precisionmedicineunit/docs/README.md

 <https://swisspedhealth-pipelinedev.github.io/docs/>.

 ## Cloning and keys
+### Summary
+Instead of the default method for cloning, I specify my username for github to clone:
+`git clone git@dylanlawless.github.com:SwissPedHealth-PipelineDev/docs.git`

+Then set the local user
+`cd docs`
+`git config user.email personemail@addess.com`
+`git config user.name DylanLawless`

+### Datails of why this is done
 Since I work with others and use different accounts, machines, emails, here are some notes incase you or I need them.

 To push to multiple github accounts with different keys,